vatpac-technology/sops/docs/aerodromes/classc/Townsville.md

 ## VFR Operations
 ### VFR Routes
-There are six VFR routes established in and around the YBTL TCU to facilitate VFR operations.
+There are six VFR routes established in and around the YBTL TMA to facilitate VFR operations.

 <figure markdown>
 ![YBTL VFR Routes](img/tl_vfr.png){ width="600" }